API Reference

 GET /.well-known/syncropel

-The unauthenticated surface, served at the Well-Known URI location so any peer on the public internet can discover a daemon without prior coordination.
+The unauthenticated surface, served at the Well-Known URI location so any peer on the public internet can discover an instance without prior coordination.
 The response envelope carries two top-level manifests as sibling keys:

 | Key | Audience | Purpose |